-During the year ended July 31, 2020, the CDC agreed to a Memorandum of Understanding with Agriculture and Agri-Food Canada (AAFC) to administer the one-year Dairy Direct Payment Program for the government year ended March 2020.
-As administrator, the CDC collected information on eligible dairy producers, registered eligible applicants, calculated individual payments based on framework established by AAFC, and issued payments to eligible applicants using funding from the Government of Canada appropriated to AAFC.
-As part of the arrangement, in exchange for rendering these services, the CDC was entitled to receive from AAFC administration funding to offset the costs associated with the administration of the program.
-As an agent in this relationship, the CDC recognized administration services income by way of revenue over time as recoverable administration costs were incurred up to the end of the program in March 2020.
+The CDC agreed to a Memorandum of Understanding with Agriculture and Agri-Food Canada (AAFC) to administer the Dairy Direct Payment Program for the government years ending March 2021, 2022 and 2023.
+As administrator, the CDC collects information on eligible dairy producers, registers eligible applicants, calculates individual payments based on framework established by AAFC, and issues payments to eligible applicants using funding from the Government of Canada appropriated to AAFC.
+As part of the arrangement, in exchange for rendering these services, the CDC is entitled to receive from AAFC administration funding to offset the costs associated with the administration of the program.
+As an agent in this relationship, the CDC recognizes administration services income by way of revenue over time as recoverable administration costs are incurred up.